 I-40.
 The Illustrated Scientific Book to 1800

 This course will consider the production, formal qualities, and function of images in scientific books.
-We will focus on how and why images were made.
-We will consider graphic technologies in terms of their impact on typography and layout and the ways that the illustrated book as a printed artifact influenced the development of scientific illustration and the history of science itself.
+The focus of the course will be on how and why images were made.
+Students will be asked to consider graphic technologies in terms of their impact on typography and layout and the ways that the illustrated book as a printed artifact influenced the development of scientific illustration and the history of science itself.
 Examples will be drawn from a wide range of scientific, medical, technical, and architectural books from the earliest years of printing to 1800, with case studies of illustrated books by such key figures as Vesalius, Galileo, and Hooke.
 The intention is to interpret the illustrated scientific book, not to provide a history of scientific illustration.
 Topics will include: the roles of authors and artists; the interrelationships of images and verbal texts; and the operation of diagrams, representational illustrations, and graphic displays of data in scientific communication.
 Students will learn to describe and analyze images and discuss ways in which the current standards of bibliographical description can be extended to take account of illustrative content.

 Rare Book School’s teaching collection of presses, printing surfaces and sample pages will be used to demonstrate the technical issues surrounding the printing and integration of images in books.
 Students will practice relief and intaglio image making and printing during the course, and will analyze and describe images using the extensive collection of printing surfaces (copperplates and woodblocks) and leaves from printed books in Rare Book School’s teaching collection.
 There will be sessions in the Small Collections Library on Grounds and a field trip to Washington, DC to visit the Cullman and Dibner Libraries of the Smithsonian Institution.
 During these library visits students will gain first-hand experience of an extensive range of illustrated books, including some of the most famous books in the history of science, technology, and natural history.